cFos/l10n/tools/README.md

 3. Run script in `/tools` depending on source and language for which you'd like to get untranslated strings.
 For example, to get software strings for French language, run `get.untranslated.software.fr-1036.bat`

 File with untranslated strings will appear in root of project.
 For example, generated today file for software strings from French language will look like this `sw__mk__fr--en__2016-10-20.cfos.txt`.

+If you want to have more freedom over what extracted, exported and so on — try using `mltool.exe` directly.
+It's CLI utility.
+See instructions for it [here](https://github.com/cFos/l10n/tools/bin/README.md).